 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of zero (0) points out of a possible ten (10) points in this category; a score much lower than the other employees within his competitive level.
+Employee received a total of one (1) point out of a possible ten (10) points in this category; a score much lower than the other employees within his competitive level.
 Employee argues that the documentary evidence does not support the score afforded to him.
 In reviewing the documents of record, Employee did not proffer any credible statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-According to the CLDF, Employee received a total score of three (3) points after all of the factors outlined herein were tallied and scored.
-The lowest colleague whose position survived the instant RIF received a total score of forty five and half (45.5).
-Employee has not proffered any credible evidence to suggest that a re-evaluation of his CLDF scores would result in a different outcome in this matter.
-Further, there is no indication that any supplemental evidence would supplant the higher scores received by the remaining employees in Employee's competitive level who were not separated from service.

 The Principal of Ballou was given the discretion to complete Employee's CLDF.
 Employee has provided no credible evidence that may bolster his score in this area.
 Moreover, I find that the Principal at Ballou had wide latitude to invoke his managerial discretion with respect to assessing the on-the-job performance and capabilities of his subordinates.
 With respect to Office and School needs, I find that in this matter I will not substitute my judgment for that of the Principal of Ballou as it relates to the score he accorded to Employee and his colleagues in the instant matter.